udsm-dhis2-lab/wisn-user-manual/docs/LGA_Redistribution/LGA_Verification.md

 title: LGA Verification
 ---

-This stage enables the verification of surplus staff from the regions to the regional user to ensure it takes the appropriate number of redistributed staff to the next step.
+This stage enables the verification of surplus staff from the regions to the LGA user to ensure it takes the appropriate number of redistributed staff to the next step.

 ![img alt](/img/LGA_Verification1.png)
 Verification